 - Christianity is Catholic: Arguably Ken Russell's insistence on adding a layer of Catholic religious allegory to the hallucinatory quest for the first soul is one of the reasons Paddy Chayefsky took his name off the film without even having seen it in its entirety.

-- The Cutie: Subverted by Blair Brown as Emily, who as a PhD in physical anthropology (she seems to be largely a primatologist or a behaviorist) still dresses like a teenager in The Sixties.
+- The Cutie: Subverted by Blair Brown as Emily, who as a PhD in physical anthropology (she seems to be largely a primatologist or a behaviorist) and mother of two small daughters still dresses like a teenager in The '60s.
 Hoewever, she's a genius, and her relationship with Eddie Jessup is as much intellectual as it is sexual.
 She also spends a good deal of time in Africa... studying baboons, which is not the most glorious fieldwork.

 - Dumb Is Good: Averted, even directly assaulted.
 The movie is a love ode to the self-made nobility of its intellectual characters.